-Align and organize
+4. Align and Organize

-Once you have found a good match, proactive engagement is key to ensure your project gets off to a good start.
+Once you have found a good match, proactive engagement is key to ensuring your project gets off to a good start.
 This includes putting the right mechanisms in place to keep the momentum going.
 Together with the CDMO, organize an on-site kick-off meeting to align on project vision and scope.
 Key milestones, priorities and ways of working can be established during the meeting.
-Ensure roles and responsibilities are clearly defined from the start, so there is ownership when problems arise.
-Along the way, take note of how quickly the CDMO gets up to speed and takes action on your requests.
-If they are slow to respond in signing of documents, for example, or to address your questions and concerns, this could be an early warning sign.
+Ensure roles and responsibilities are clearly defined from the start so there is ownership when problems arise.
+Along the way, note how quickly the CDMO gets up to speed and takes action on your requests.
+If they are slow to respond in the signing of documents, for example, or to address your questions and concerns, this could be an early warning sign.

 Lastly, never underestimate the importance of transparency and regular communication throughout your project.
 Establishing a schedule of communication and sticking to it will help you build strong connections and establish trust.
 Your CDMO should also be willing and available to participate in more impromptu discussions to work out any issues as soon as they arise.
 The more proactive you are about ensuring the lines of communication are open, the better able you will be to build a productive and lasting partnership.

 Partnering with a CDMO can make a world of difference for your project.
 To discover how, talk to one of our experts.
 They will be happy to discuss your needs and perform a free review of your current process.